uavaustin/orchestra/interop-proxy/README.md

   when being forwarded to the interop server).

   Body should be a `interop::InteropTelem` Protobuf message.

   On successful response: `200` status code with `interop::InteropMessage` Protobuf message.

+- `GET /api/odlcs`

+  Lists all the odlcs on the server.

+  Pass a `"image"` param of `"1"` or `"true"` to get images as well.

+  On successful response: `200` status code with `interop::OdlcList` Protobuf message.

+- `GET /api/odlcs/:id`

+  Get an odlc on the server by id.

+  Pass a `"image"` param of `"1"` or `"true"` to get the image as well.

+  On successful response: `200` status code with `interop::Odlc` Protobuf message.

+- `POST /api/odlcs`

+  Post a new odlc to the server.

+  Note that images can also be uploaded at the same time.

+  Body should be a `interop::Odlc` Protobuf message.

+  On successful response: `200` status code with `interop::Odlc` Protobuf message (images will always be returned as empty strings).

+- `PUT /api/odlcs/:id`

+  Update an odlc on the server.

+  Note that images can also be uploaded at the same time and unlike the interop server, this endpoint will replace all the contents of the odlc (except the image won't be deleted if an empty string is passed).

+  Body should be a `interop::Odlc` Protobuf message.

+  On successful response: `200` status code with `interop::Odlc` Protobuf message (images will always be returned as empty strings).

+- `DELETE /api/odlcs/:id`

+  Delete an odlc from the server.

+  On successful response: `200` status code with `interop::InteropMessage` Protobuf message.